TUMAYKURTCA/miui-cloud-decryptor/README.md

-# Xiaomi gallery hidden files decrypter (.lsa/.lsav)
+# Xiaomi gallery hidden files decryptor (.lsa/.lsav)
 ## How does it work?
 MIUI gallery app uses AES for encrypting its photos/videos in CTR mode using the IV `byte[] sAesIv = {17, 19, 33, 35, 49, 51, 65, 67, 81, 83, 97, 102, 103, 104, 113, 114};` and the first 16 bytes of the gallery apk's certificate as the key
 ## Usage